-Endangered, Critical, or Critical and Declining Status
+Endangered, Critical or Critical and Declining Status

 Under federal pension law, a plan generally is in "endangered" status if its funded percentage is less than 80 percent.
-A plan is in "critical" status if the funded percentage is less than 65 percent (other factors may also apply).
+A plan is in "critical" status if the percentage is less than 65 percent (other factors may also apply).
 A plan is in "critical and declining" status if it is in critical status and is projected to become insolvent (run out of money to pay benefits) within 15 years (or within 20 years if a special rule applies).
 If a pension plan enters endangered status, the trustees of the plan are required to adopt a funding improvement plan.
 Similarly, if a pension plan enters critical status or critical and declining status, the trustees of the plan are required to adopt a rehabilitation plan.
 Funding improvement and rehabilitation plans establish steps and benchmarks for pension plans to improve their funding status over a specified period of time.
 The plan sponsor of a plan in critical and declining status may apply for approval to amend the plan to reduce current and future payment obligations to participants and beneficiaries.

-The Plan was not in endangered, critical, or critical and declining status in the Plan Year.

-If the Plan is in endangered, critical, or critical and declining status for the plan year ending May 31, 2019, separate notification of that status has or will be provided.
+The Plan was not in endangered, critical, or critical and declining status in the plan year ending December 31, 2022.
+The Plan continues to be in the green zone for the plan year beginning January 1, 2023.
+If the Plan had been in endangered, critical, or critical and declining status for the plan year beginning January 1, 2023, you would have been provided a separate notification of that status.